OMENScan/AChReport/README.md

 AChReport IS NOT meant as a comprehensive reporting tool.
 It's power is in extracting the most important information and presenting it in an easy to understand format.
 AChReport IS NOT meant to replace your favorite forensics tool.
 It is meant to meet the need for a quick, simple view of a machine.

-As of AChReport v0.95 - You can select which Sections to generate in the report via the AChReport.cfg file
+AChReport can be configured to select which Sections to generate in the report via the AChReport.cfg file

 Use -c <ConfigFileName> for different report configurations.

-IMPORTANT NOTE: AChReport reads the Artifacts extracted by AChoir, and requires AChoir to be installed to function.
+IMPORTANT NOTE: AChReport reads the Artifacts extracted by AChoir, and other Triage collectios.
+It REQUIRES AChoir to be installed to function.
 AChReport DOES NOT extract the artifacts, it simply parses, filters and reports on those artifacts.

 # Some Things to Know

 1. AChReport requires Python to be installed
 2. AChReport requires AChoir to be installed
-3. AChReport requires that an AChoir extraction was performed (Live Response or Dead-Box)
+3. AChReport requires that an AChoir or other Triage extraction was performed (Live Response or Dead-Box)
 4. AChReport requires a few additional components including: MS LogParser in the same directory as AChReport.py, and some RegRipper plugins in a subdirectory called "plugins"
 5. AChReport is meant to run on Windows
-6. AChReport now supports AChoir, and the Windows collections of AChoirX
+6. AChReport now supports AChoir, the Windows collections of AChoirX, and Velociraptor
-7. As of v0.98 AChReport can now download and integrate F-secure Countecept Chainsaw
+7. AChReport can now download and integrate F-secure Countercept Chainsaw
-8. As of v0.99c AChReport can now download and integrate Eric Zimmerman's LECmd to parse LNK files
+8. AChReport can now download and integrate Eric Zimmerman's LECmd to parse LNK files
+9. AChReport can now download and integrate Eric Zimmerman's SBECmd to parse Shell Bags
-9. As of v0.99f AChReport can highlight IOCs (use the AChReport.cfg file to configure the IOCS ti highlight)
+10. AChReport can highlight IOCs (use the AChReport.cfg file to configure the IOCS to highlight)

 RegRipper can be found at:
  https://github.com/keydet89/RegRipper2.8